-The fall season is rapidly approaching, the temperature is gradually falling and the mating season has begun.
-Every year, an estimated 1-2 million wildlife-vehicle collisions occur in the United States.
-In Colorado alone, there are 3,300 deer-vehicle collisions reported each year.
-Across the country, animal-vehicle collisions resulted in 26,000 injuries, 200 deaths, and $8 billion in auto and property damage.
-To avoid hitting deers, here are some tips on what to do when you see a deer in your headlights and when you meet deer-related accidents.
+The fall season is rapidly approaching, the temperature is gradually falling, and the mating season has begun.
+An estimated 1-2 million wildlife-vehicle collisions occur annually in the United States.
+Also, in Colorado alone, there are 3,300 deer-vehicle collisions reported each year.
+Furthermore, across the country, animal-vehicle collisions resulted in 26,000 injuries, 200 deaths, and $8 billion in auto and property damage.
+Here are some tips on what to do when you see a deer in your headlights and when you meet deer-related accidents.

-Tips on How to Avoid Vehicle Collisions with Animals
+Tips on How to Avoid Vehicle Collisions with Animals, specifically Deer-related Accidents

-Colorado is the home for thousands of wildlife animals particularly deers and elk.
-Colorado’s deer population is estimated to be over 25,000, with white-tailed deer dominating.
-The Colorado Department of Transportation in collaboration with other groups developed an awareness program, to reduce the number of animal-vehicle collisions.
-The goal of “Wildlife on the Move” is to inform motorists about the dangers of wildlife-vehicle collisions.
+Meanwhile, Colorado has thousands of wildlife animals, particularly deer and elk.
+Also, Colorado’s deer population is estimated to be over 25,000, with white-tailed deer dominating.
+In addition, the Colorado Department of Transportation, in collaboration with other groups, developed an awareness program to reduce the number of animal-vehicle collisions.
+Moreover, “Wildlife on the Move” aims to inform motorists about the dangers of wildlife-vehicle collisions.
 Here are some tips to help prevent wildlife and deer-related accidents.

-- The mating season starts when the temperature drops down.
-Most wildlife animals usually mate from October to January.
-Because of the mating season, wildlife animals, especially deers are less concerned about road surroundings.
-That’s why cases of car collisions involving wildlife animals especially deer are the highest during this time.
+- First, the mating season starts when the temperature drops.
+Also, most wildlife animals usually mate from October to January.
+During the mating season, wildlife animals, especially deer, are less concerned about road surroundings.
+This is why car collisions involving wildlife animals, especially deer, are the highest during this time.

-- Always remember that elks and deers belong to a herd.
-If you see one, slow down in driving and expect that there are more coming as elks and deers often travel by pack.
+- Second, always remember that elks and deers belong to a herd.
+Also, if you see one, slow down in driving and expect more coming as elks and deers often travel by pack.

-- Be aware of your surroundings when driving.
-Pay attention to road warnings indicating deer or animal crossing signs.
+- Third, be aware of your surroundings when driving.
+Moreover, pay attention to road warnings indicating deer or animal crossing signs.

-- Be especially alert during dawn and dusk.
-Wildlife animals are most active when dark.
+- Fifth, be alert during dawn and dusk since wildlife animals are most active during dark.

-- Follow the safe driving speed limit.
-Driving slowly gives enough reaction time for drivers to react in case of deers jumping in front of your car.
+- First, follow the safe driving speed limit since driving slowly gives enough reaction time for drivers to react in case of deer jumping in front of your car.

-- Don’t swerve to avoid deers on the road.
-Never swerve instead brake firmly and stay in your lane.
-Swerving may lead to loss of vehicle control.
-It may lead to a more serious accident like hitting other vehicles or properties.
+- Second, don’t swerve to avoid deer on the road.
+Never swerve instead, brake firmly and stay in your lane.
+Moreover, swerving may lead to loss of vehicle control.
+Also, it may lead to a more severe accident, like hitting other vehicles or properties.
 Damaging other property is more expensive than hitting a deer.

-- If you’re driving on a multilane road, it is best to stay safe on the middle lane, if allowed.
-This gives the deer plenty of space to cross the road.
+- Third, if you’re driving on a multilane road, it is best to stay safe in the middle lane, if allowed.
+Also, this gives the deer plenty of space to cross the road.

-- If you’re driving in wooded areas, honk your horn to scare deer away from the road.
-Studies have shown that mounted reflectors and deer whistles are not effective in keeping deers away from vehicles.
+- Fourth, if you’re driving in wooded areas, honk your horn to scare deer away from the road.
+Studies have shown that mounted reflectors and deer whistles are ineffective in keeping deer away from vehicles.

-- Turn your headlights on high beam settings to help spot animals at night.
-Only use a high beam setting when roads are clear and there is no oncoming traffic.
+- Fifth, turn your headlights on high beam settings to help spot animals at night.
+Only use a high beam setting when roads are clear, and there is no oncoming traffic.
 Turn off high beams when other cars are approaching.

-- Always scan the sides of the road for signs of animal movements nearby.
-Watch out for the shining eyes of animals which may look like car headlights.
+- Sixth, always scan the sides of the road for signs of animal movements nearby.
+Also, watch out for the shining eyes of animals which may look like car headlights.

-- Always wear your seatbelt when driving.
+- Seventh, always wear your seatbelt when driving.
 Also, wearing a seatbelt is necessary, with or without deer crossing the roads.
-Seatbelts save drivers from serious physical injuries in case of car accidents.
+Seatbelts save drivers from severe physical injuries in car and deer-related accidents.

 What Should You Do If You Hit a Deer on the Road

-- Check the area and pull to the side of the road.
+- First, check the area and pull to the side of the road.

-- Turn on your hazard lights.
-Check the surroundings and make sure the area is safe before going out of the car.
+- Second, turn on your hazard lights.
+Afterward, check the surroundings and make sure the area is safe before leaving the car.

-- If there are casualties involved, call the emergency services.
+- Third, if there are casualties involved, call the emergency services.

-- In case of property damage, call and inform the local police department.
+- Fourth, in case of property damage, call and inform the local police department.

-- Do not approach the deer.
+- Fifth, do not approach the deer.
 It is dangerous to approach a frightened and confused deer.
-Inform the local police if the animal is still alive and lies on a dangerous part of the road.
+Then, inform the local police if the animal remains alive and lies on a dangerous part of the road.

-- Document the scene.
-Take pictures of the road, the surroundings, vehicle damage, and any injuries sustained.
+- Sixth, document the scene.
+Also, take pictures of the road, the surroundings, vehicle damage, and any injuries sustained.
 If there were witnesses around, ask for a statement and contact numbers.

-- Contact your insurer to report the accident and vehicle damage.
+- Seventh, contact your insurer to report the accident and vehicle damage.

-- Inspect your car for any damages.
-Hitting a deer can cause vehicle damages.
-Check for leaking fluids, tire damage, broken lights, or loose parts.
-If you think your vehicle is unsafe to drive, call a tow service company.
+- Eight, inspect your car for any damages.
+Hitting a deer can cause vehicle damage.
+Of course, check for leaking fluids, tire damage, broken lights, or loose parts.
+Call a tow service company if you think your vehicle is unsafe to drive.

 Am I Covered?

 Wildlife and deer accidents may cause injury and property damage.
-Auto insurance coverage varies according to state laws and driver’s needs.
-Drivers living in areas heavily populated with deers must have protection against deer-related auto accidents.
-The risk of vehicle collisions with wildlife animals is one in every 116 American drivers.
-If you live in an area with a large wildlife population like Colorado, better secure a coverage that will protect you against wildlife-vehicle collisions.
-The standard auto insurance coverage does not cover drivers from vehicle collisions.
-Comprehensive coverage protects motorists against different covered perils including deer collisions.
+In addition, auto insurance coverage varies according to state laws and driver’s needs.
+Also, drivers living in areas heavily populated with deer must have protection against deer-related auto accidents.
+Moreover, the risk of vehicle collisions with wildlife animals is one in every 116 American drivers.
+Consequently, If you live in an area with a large wildlife population like Colorado, better secure coverage that will protect you against wildlife-vehicle collisions.
+Furthermore, the standard auto insurance coverage does not cover drivers from vehicle collisions.
+Comprehensive coverage protects motorists against different covered perils, including deer collisions.

 Types of Auto Insurance Coverage